emvaized/circle-mouse-gestures/README.md

 **How to add CMG settings as Vivaldi side panel?**
 * Use this URL: *chrome-extension://*{ID OF EXTENSION}*/options/options.html*, where {ID OF EXTENSION} is a unique extension ID on your computer.
 You can get this from extension details page in `chrome://extensions`

+**Ideas for future releases**
+* Import/export settings
+* Action to execute custom Javascript
+* OPtion for custom favicon for 'Open URL' action